 Consult with a Missouri Car Accident Attorney Today

 When involved in a Missouri car accident with a driver that does not have auto insurance, you need the assistance of a lawyer that can handle your case.
-The Missouri car accident attorneys at Krause & Kinsman Law Firm can help.
+The Kansas City car accident attorneys at Krause & Kinsman Law Firm can help.
 They will guide you on your rights when it comes to the legal system and walk you through the court process when filing a lawsuit against the other driver.
 You can rely on the lawyers at Krause & Kinsman Law Firm to get you the settlement you deserve.
 Contact us today for a consultation.

 Robert Kinsman is a personal injury, mass tort, business litigation, and employment discrimination attorney who practices in Kansas City, Missouri.
 He graduated from the University of Missouri Kansas City School of Law and has been practicing law for several years now.
 Robert Kinsman is passionate about normalizing the life of his clients after they have been seriously injured.
 Learn more about his experience here.